marcjourdan/marcjourdan/content/home/talks.md

 # This file represents a page section.
 headless: true
-active: false
+active: true

 # Order that this section appears on the page.
 weight: 40

-title: 'Recent & Upcoming Talks'
+title: "Recent & Upcoming Talks"
-subtitle:
+subtitle: ""

 content:
   # Page type to display.
 E.g. post, event, publication...
-  page_type: event
+  page_type: "talk"
   # Choose how many pages you would like to display (0 = all pages)
   count: 5
   # Filter on criteria